 JACKSONVILLE – This day mattered to Sen'Derrick Marks.

-It mattered to
+It mattered to Will Rackley, too.

 Rackley, the Jaguars' third-year offensive guard, and Marks – a fifth-year defensive tackle – visited the War Eagles of Patrol Squadron SIXTEEN (VP-16) Tuesday, a day as memorable for the players for the squadron members attending the event at NAS Jacksonville.